zph/runbook/README.md

 # Principles

-- Use python for interop with ipynb and the supporting libraries
+- Prefer deno for better package management and developer ergonomics
-    - But allow for other kernels (deno) as secondary option, via compatible libraries
+    - But allow for other kernels (python) as secondary option, via compatible libraries
 - Make `runbook` batteries included for interfacing with shell commands and common runbook operations (ie grafana and notifications)
-- Use modern standard for python dependency management aka poetry.
 - Sets up necessary requirements to ensure cell executions are timed and displayed as long as executions run through `runbook run ...` command